openstack-archive/fuel-plugin-influxdb-grafana/doc/source/user.rst

 ~~~~~~~~~~~~~~~~

 In total there are 19 different dashboards you can use to
-explore different time-series facettes of your OpenStack environment.
+explore different time-series facets of your OpenStack environment.

 Viewing Faults and Anomalies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~